Insular Cases: Judicial criticism and later challenges

 The Supreme Court had the opportunity to overturn the Insular Cases in the case of Fitisemanu v.
 United States, but in October 2022, denied certiorari.
-The United States Court of Appeals for the Tenth Circuit had ruled in this case that the insular cases should stand.
+The United States Court of Appeals for the Tenth Circuit had ruled in this case that the Insular Cases should stand.

 Impacts

 The Philippines was recognized as an independent country in 1946, following World War II.
 Guam and Puerto Rico have remained unincorporated territories and are two amongst the sixteen existing insular areas.
 Baldoz suggests that U.S. rule over Puerto Rico as a result of the Insular Cases previewed attempts in the 20th century at American attempts at interventionism and occupation in Latin America.

 The United States now has only one incorporated territory left: the United States Territory of Palmyra Island, a remote, uninhabited coral atoll in the middle of the Pacific Ocean.
-It had been part of the incorporated Territory of Hawaii until 1959, when Palmyra was deliberately excluded from the new State of Hawaii by the Hawaii Admission Act, so Palmyra was left as a remnant of the old federal territory, still "incorporated", so the Constitution applies there in full.
+Palmyra had been part of the incorporated Territory of Hawaii until 1959, when Palmyra was deliberately excluded from the new State of Hawaii by the Hawaii Admission Act, so Palmyra was left as a remnant of the old federal territory, still "incorporated", so the Constitution applies there in full.

 For Puerto Rico, the outcomes of the Insular Cases laid a foundation for the modern "political question" of Puerto Rican status in relation to the United States, in which Puerto Ricans continue to be classified as alien.
 The incorporation doctrine's "uncertainty" has allowed U.S. courts the ability to discriminate against Puerto Rican plaintiffs on issues of individual welfare and entitlement into the current day.

 Amy Kaplan argues that the Insular Cases helped create the legal backing of the Guantánamo Bay Detention Camp in Guantánamo, Cuba, where constitutional rights "remain indeterminate".